Dharshan68/SQL-Case-Study/README.md

 ```
 **Steps:**

+##### Common Table Expression (CTE):
-CTE is used to get unique visit days of each customer by grouping the records by customer_id and order_date columns.
+- CTE is used to get unique visit days of each customer by grouping the records by customer_id and order_date columns.

+##### Outer Query:
-Group the result set of CTE by customer_id column and count( ) is used on the grouped records to calculate the total number of days each customer visited.
+- Group the result set of CTE by customer_id column and count( ) is used on the grouped records to calculate the total number of days each customer visited.

 **Solution :**
 | customer_id | no_of_days_visited |